-Whole Foods might be a lot of things – expensive, innovative, and not as friendly to local suppliers as it used to be – but it’s hard to deny its outsized influence in the food and beverage space.
+Whole Foods Market might be a lot of things – expensive, innovative, and not as friendly to local suppliers as it used to be – but it’s hard to deny its outsized influence in the food and beverage space.

-- Urban Farming: Urban, and indoor, farming, has embraced innovation over the last decade, whether it’s hydroponics, aquaponics, and robotics.
+- Urban farming: Urban, and indoor, farming, has embraced innovation over the last decade, whether it’s hydroponics, aquaponics, and robotics.
 As a result, producers have leaned into groundbreaking ways to grow “hyper-local crops” and improve efficiencies.

 - Alcohol-free: Alcohol-free beverages have emerged as the most significant abstinence trend since consumers started turning their backs on sugar.
 After alcohol-free beer sales jumped dramatically in 2020, faux cocktails and alcohol-free spirits saw similar spikes in 2021.
 The experts at Whole Foods expect that to continue in 2022.
 So millennials, Gen Zers, and other “sober curious” consumers are here to stay.

 - Grains: Consumers want more responsible grains – those grown sustainably with consideration for soil health.
 Kernza, for example, is “a perennial grain developed by The Land Institute with a sweet, nutty flavor and long roots that help with nutrient cycling and overall soil ecology.”

 - Sunflower Seeds: Manufacturers are turning to sunflower seeds for several new products, such as crackers, ice creams, and creamy cheeses.
 Most sunflower seed snacks, which boast protein and unsaturated fats, also claim the added benefit of being produced without nuts.

 - Moringa: Locals have used moringa as an herbal remedy in India and Africa for years.
 The leaves of these drought-tolerant trees are loaded with nutrients.
 Brands have started using them as a viable alternative to matcha and adding it to smoothies, sauces, and baked goods.